 In addition, the slightly sour flavor stimulates your saliva.
 This means that you’ll naturally flush away food particles that can cause halitosis.

 One note of caution.
 The same citric acid that kills foul odors and freshens up your breath can also cause acidic erosion to your tooth enamel.
-Those who drink lemon water all day long must make it a point to rinse their mouth out well throughout the day.
+So those who drink lemon water all day long must make it a point to rinse their mouth out well throughout the day.

 5-It’s a digestive aid